Pea protein: Dietary substitute

 Pea protein can be used as a protein substitute for those who cannot consume other sources as it is not derived from any of the most common allergenic foods (wheat, peanuts, eggs, soy, fish, shellfish, tree nuts, and milk).
 It may be used in baked goods or other cooking applications to replace common allergens.
 It is also processed industrially to form food products and alternative proteins such as alternative meat products, and non-dairy products.
 Manufacturers of alternatives produce a dairy alternative pea milk.
 Pea protein is also used in meat-alternatives and egg alternatives.

 Functional ingredient

-Pea protein is also used as a low-cost functional ingredient in food manufacturing to improve the nutritional value and texture of food products.
-They can also optimize the viscosity, emulsification, gelation, stability, or fat-binding properties of food.
-For example, the capacity of pea protein to form stable foams is a property in cakes, souffles, whipped toppings, and fudges.
+Pea protein is a low-cost functional ingredient in food manufacturing to improve the nutritional value and texture of food products.
+It can be used to improve the viscosity, emulsification, gelation, stability, or fat-binding properties of food.
+For example, the capacity of pea protein to form stable foams is a property used to enhance the production of cakes, souffles, whipped toppings, and fudges.